 The number of conversions: The number of times users have completed a specific action.
-If you want to know the CRO rate for video views, the formula will include the clicks on the Play button.
+The formula will include the clicks on the Play button if you want to know the CRO rate for video views.

 Total visitors: The number of people who have landed on your website or online store.

 Here’s an example: If your traffic reaches 1000 people and 7 leads convert, you need to divide 7 conversions by 1000 visits and multiply by 100%.
 In this case, the conversion rate is 0.7%, which is considered pretty low.